Runnel Zhang, NJU

 Il nous montre une correspondance subtile et fine, comme venue du vide.

-I’m Runnel Zhang (also Runcheng Zhang), an undergraduate at Nanjing University’s Jianxiong Academy, exploring the intersections of CS and Mathematics.
-My journey has taken me from PKU’s summer and winter schools to active involvement in NJU’s CS AI community (e.g. NOVA & AIA), where I love sharing knowledge on topics like full-stack development and VAEs.
+I’m Runnel Zhang (also Runcheng Zhang), an undergraduate at Nanjing University’s School of Intelligent Science and Technology, exploring the intersections of CS and Mathematics.
+My journey has taken me from PKU’s summer and winter schools to active involvement in NJU’s CS AI community (e.g. NOVA & AIA), where I enjoy sharing knowledge on full-stack development and VAEs.
+I currently serve as a full-stack engineer at FluxVerse, a startup led by Mr. Chen, where I contribute to product development.
+Through this collaboration, I have access to a workspace at Nanjing Alibaba Center — though I am not directly employed by the company.

-Research-wise, my primary focus currently lies in AI for Mathematics (AI4Math) (working with Ziyu Zhou), with plans to actively conduct work in AI for Science (AI4Sci) and Retrieval-Augmented Generation (RAG) under the supervision of Prof. Zheni Zeng.
-My previous explorations, such as addressing sparsity in Tangut script translation and improving symbolic synthesis in vector graphics, have shaped my interest in applying AI to structured challenges.
-I am also dedicated to humbly studying Computer Vision, NLP, and AI interpretability to build a more robust technical foundation.
-Regarding theoretical frontiers, I maintain a cautious curiosity about whether abstract frameworks like Topos theory could provide insights into neural architectures, while remaining fully aware of the skepticism and significant conceptual gaps that currently surround such highly speculative directions.
+My research focuses on AI for Mathematics (AI4Math) (with Ziyu Zhou), with upcoming work in AI for Science (AI4Sci) and Retrieval-Augmented Generation (RAG) under Prof. Zheni Zeng.
+Past projects—such as tackling sparsity in Tangut script translation — have deepened my interest in applying AI to structured, symbolic domains.
+I’m also trying to build foundational expertise in Computer Vision, NLP, and AI interpretability, while maintaining a cautious curiosity about highly speculative ideas like applying Topos theory to neural architectures—fully aware of the conceptual gaps and skepticism surrounding such directions.

 On a lighter note, you might encounter me online as Yuanjue Chou.
 That is the pseudonym I use to publish satirical papers on math and CS, mostly for relaxation and the sheer joy of typesetting in .